 We look at a recent example where a client Adam who worked for 21 years performing high risk Palm Tree Removal Brisbane Northside.
 Adam got injured on the job years ago, and following a litigation lawyers successful case on his behalf, he moved on to a temporary role in a different industry.
 Sam wanted to get qualified using his most recent experience performing Building and Timber Pest Inspection Perth.
 But the prospect of going through the entire process again was daunting for Sam.

-For many, considering a change of career or thinking about upskilling isn’t uncommon.
-But the prospect of going through the entire process again is daunting.
 Fortunately, you don’t have to start at square one.
-In Australia, when you’re looking at going back to university or starting a new trade, educational institutions and work places allow for Recognition of Prior Learning (RPL).
+In Australia, when you’re looking at going back to university or starting a new trade, educational institutions and workplaces allow for Recognition of Prior Learning short for RPL.
 Not only is it great for speeding up new courses but it also gives you credit for what you’ve previously learned and achieved.

 A qualified assessor will then go through your portfolio before calling you in for quick chat, or if necessary, observe you in a practical setting and check that you have the essential capabilities.
 They will also ensure you meet Australian industry standards.

 Once the assessor is happy that you contain the necessary knowledge and proficiency to be recognised with a different expertise, they will issue you with a nationally accepted RPL certificate.